-Cancelling an RFB prior to the closing date
+Cancelling an RFB

-The CPO may withdraw or cancel at any time any RFB, if the CPO deems such action is in the best interest of the City.
+The CPO may cancel at any time any RFB, if the CPO deems such action is in the best interest of the City.
 The cancellation of an RFB usually involves a loss of time, effort, and money for the City and prospective bidders.
-RFBs should not be cancelled unless a cancellation is clearly in the City's best interest - that is, where there is no longer a requirement for the goods or services, or where addenda to the RFB would be of such magnitude that a new RFB is desirable.
+RFBs should not be cancelled unless a cancellation is in the City's best interest - that is, where there is no longer a requirement for the goods or services, or where addenda to the RFB would be of such magnitude that a new RFB is desirable.
+Cancellations shall be approved by the Chief Administrative Officer (CAO) or designee.
 Bidders shall be notified when an RFB has been cancelled through the City's solicitation system.